kevinhughes27/kevinandsam.travel/blog/2018-07-30-in-bruges/index.md

 I did a bit of research before arriving and found a [map](http://foto.brugge.be/city_film_office/moviemap_uk.pdf) provided by the tourism office and [this blog post](https://wonderfulwanderings.com/in-bruges-locations/) showing the various filming locations in town.
 With a plan in mind we set out for a day of fun and culture in Bruges.

 Our first location was Minnewater Park which was nice but not super memorable from the film - Harry walks across the bridge on his way into Bruges.
-We made our way back into town passing by all the old buildings and to our next stop - the Groeningmuseum which Ken and Ray visit on their second day in Bruges.
+We made our way back into town passing by all the old buildings to our next stop - the Groeningmuseum which Ken and Ray visit on their second day in Bruges.

 <figure>
   <img src="groeningmuseum.jpg"/>